Geoffrey de Havilland: Aviation career

 De Havilland controlled the company until it was bought by the Hawker Siddeley Company in 1960.
 His financial backer, Alan Butler, remained a very involved chairman until he retired in 1950.

 Retirement and death

+He lived at 'Longcote' on Tanglewood Close in Stanmore.

 De Havilland retired from active involvement in his company in 1955, though remaining as president.
 He continued flying up to the age of 70 making his final flight in a DH85 Leopard Moth, G-ACMA.
 He died aged 82, of a cerebral haemorrhage, on 21 May 1965 at Watford Peace Memorial Hospital, Hertfordshire.

 Honours

 De Havilland was made an OBE (Military Division) in the 1918 Birthday Honours, and was honoured with a CBE (Civil Division) in the 1934 Birthday Honours.
 He was decorated with the Air Force Cross (AFC) in the 1919 New Year Honours, in recognition of his service in the First World War.
 He was knighted in the 1944 New Year Honours, and was invested with his knighthood by George VI at Buckingham Palace on 15 February 1944.
 He was appointed to the Order of Merit (OM) in November 1962.
 He received numerous national and international gold and silver medals and honorary fellowships of learned and engineering societies, including the Gold Medal of the Royal Aero Club in 1947 and again in 1963.

 In 1972 de Havilland was inducted into the International Air & Space Hall of Fame.

 A statue of de Havilland was erected in July 1997 near the entrance to the College Lane campus of the University of Hertfordshire in Hatfield.
 He was a benefactor of the university, having given land adjoining the A1 to Hertfordshire County Council in 1951 for its precursor, the Hatfield Technical College.
 The statue was unveiled by the Duke of Edinburgh.
 The De Havilland campus (also known as De Hav) at the university was also named in his honour.